Canada’s income tax brackets for 2024, plus the maximum tax you’ll pay based on income

 Canada has what’s known as a “progressive tax system.”
 That means a payable tax rate increases as your income surpasses certain thresholds—like steps on a ladder.

 The alternative to a progressive tax is a flat tax, where the same rate applies to all taxpayers, regardless of income.
 The GST is essentially a flat tax.
 No jurisdiction in Canada currently applies a flat tax to income taxes, however.
-Russia, for example, has a flat tax system.
+Russia has a flat tax system.

 Simply put, the more money you earn in a year, the more of it you pay as a proportion of your total income for that year.
 But don’t worry about losing take-home pay if you get a big raise and end up in a higher bracket.
 Everyone, even the very rich, pays the same low rates on the first $30,000 or so they earn during the year.
 The rates payable increase, though, as you earn more and enter new tax brackets—income ranges where successively higher rates apply.
 The highest bracket you reach has what’s known as your marginal tax rate—the rate at which any additional income will be taxed.